Medically reviewed by Drugs.com. Last updated on May 18, 2020.

 Use: Labeled Indications

-Hyperphosphatemia: For control of serum phosphorus levels in patients with chronic kidney disease (CKD) receiving dialysis
+Hyperphosphatemia: For control of serum phosphorus levels in patients with chronic kidney disease receiving dialysis.

 Note: One tablet contains 2.5 g of sucroferric oxyhydroxide which is equivalent to 500 mg of iron.